How do I use A/B testing on casino affiliate pages?

 - Stopping tests prematurely or declaring winners without sufficient sample size.

-- Testing too many variables at once (confounding results).
+- Testing too many variables at once, which can confound results.

-- Ignoring segmentation and lumping heterogeneous traffic together.
+- Ignoring segmentation and combining very different traffic groups.

-- Poor tracking setup or inconsistent UTM/attribution configuration.
+- Poor tracking setup or inconsistent UTM and attribution configuration.

-- Failing to control for external factors (seasonality, campaign launches, traffic spikes).
+- Failing to control for external factors such as seasonality, campaign launches, or traffic spikes.

 - No documentation or hypothesis repository for future reference.